Community Habilitation for Providers

 Community Habilitation is a Medicaid-funded program operated under OPWDD to provide one-to-one training to people with intellectual/developmental disabilities to develop or enhance the skills needed to live more independently in their homes or in the community.

 Community Habilitation supports the person's Life Plan and contains activities that are developed to help the person achieve his/her goals.
-It is then implemented through home visits and community activities as set by a schedule between the person with intellectual/developmental disabilities and the Residential Habilitation Specialist.
-Although a person can be authorized for the service regardless of where he/she lives.
+It is then implemented through home visits and community activities as set by a schedule between the person with intellectual/developmental disabilities and the Community Habilitation Provider.
+A person can be authorized for the service regardless of where he/she lives.
 Services are typically provided in the person's home or non-certified community locations.
-Community Habilitation services may be delivered in a certified location.
+Community Habilitation services may be delivered in a certified residential setting when: